Birchmount Park Collegiate Institute

-Birchmount Park Collegiate Institute (Birchmount Park CI, BPCI, or Birchmount Park) is a high school in Toronto, Ontario, Canada.
-It is located in the Birch Cliff neighbourhood of the former suburb of Scarborough.
-It operates under the Scarborough Board of Education with the latter board merged into the present Toronto District School Board.
-The school sits atop on the Scarborough Bluffs overlooking Lake Ontario in what is once the shores of Glacial Lake Iroquois and Birchmount Park itself.
+Birchmount Park Collegiate Institute (BPCI) is a high school in Toronto, Ontario, Canada.
+It is located in the Birch Cliff neighbourhood of the former suburb of Scarborough operated under the Toronto District School Board.
+Before 1998, this school was part of the legacy Scarborough Board of Education.

+The school was opened in 1964 as a composite secondary school and has since served over 1,000 students in the southwestern Scarborough community.
+BPCI sits atop on the Scarborough Bluffs overlooking Lake Ontario in what is once the shores of Glacial Lake Iroquois and Birchmount Park itself.
 The motto is Veritas Omnia Vincit ("Truth conquers all").

 History

 To provide additional crowds in the southern Scarborough community, Birchmount Park Collegiate Institute was constructed in May 1963 and accepted by the Scarborough Board of Education in July 1964.
 The school, as the tenth collegiate, opened its doors on September 8, 1964, with its first principal, John H. Edwards.
 The structure of the 1900-pupil school were designed by architects Sidney Bregman and George Hamann.
 Prior to the opening, the students in the area previously attended nearby collegiates such as R.H.
 King, Midland, and W. A. Porter as well as Malvern in the eastern end of Toronto.

 Birchmount Park's Adult Re-Entry program for the Scarborough Board of Education was established in November 1977 with one teacher and fifteen students that evolved into Scarborough Centre for Alternative Studies in September 1986 opened at Tabor Park Vocational School on Midland Avenue.

+In 1998, the SBE ceased to exist and BPCI became part of the newly-formed Toronto District School Board.

 The school became a movie feature of the 1986 film Youngblood and 2003 film How to Deal as well as the 2004 film Confessions of a Teenage Drama Queen.

 The school along with other schools in greater Toronto area started to offer an "anti-black racism course" to combat racism in the communities starting in 2021.

-A former teacher at this school (Jonathan Wong) was charged with voyeurism in 2021.

-In November of 2022, a 17 year old student was left in critical but stable condition after being stabbed on school premises.
+In November 2022, a 17 year old student was left in critical but stable condition after being stabbed on school premises.
 This marked the second stabbing to take place at the school in 2022 after a 14 year old student was stabbed in late April.